The Philippines is a great destination for travelling and scuba diving

 Our third dive on Apo Island for this diving excursion on the Philippines: Rock Point

 Rock Point is another impressive scuba diving site!
 First of all the amount, and variety of species, of nudibranchs, are remarkable at this dive site.
 They are all to be found among the amazingly colourful and healthy soft corals.
 There are also hard corals and sponges to be found all over the place.
-We spot frogfish, among a turtle, triggerfish, and more common reef fish.
+During diving, we spot frogfish, among a turtle, triggerfish, and more common reef fish.
 The current has picked up this afternoon so we enjoy another drift dive.

 Fulfilment of my second mission of the diving day on Apo Island: a photo of the Pajama Cardinalfish